raiden-network/raiden/docs/api.rst

 Token Swaps
 ------------

-You can perform a token swap by using the token_swap endpoint.
+You can perform a token swap by using the ``token_swaps`` endpoint.
 A swap consists of two users agreeing on atomically exchanging two different tokens at a particular exchange rate.

 By making a ``PUT`` request to ``/api/<version>/token_swaps/<target_address>/<identifier>`` you can either initiate or participate in a token swap with a specific user.
 The details, along with the role, come as part of the json payload.